dstandish/airflow/chart/README.md

 ### Enable KEDA for airflow

 Enable for the airflow instance by setting `workers.keda.enabled=true` your helm command or in the `values.yaml`.
-(Note: KEDA does not support StatefulSets so you need to set `worker.persistence.enabled` to `false`)

 ```bash
 kubectl create namespace airflow